Back To Course

 Responsible Gambling & Recognizing Problem Gambling

-✔️ Signs of Problem Gambling:
+Signs of Problem Gambling

 • Betting more money than you can afford to lose.

-✔️ Responsible Betting Practices:
+Responsible Betting Practices

-• Set deposit limits to control spending.
+• Set deposit limits to control how much money enters your accounts each day, week, or month.

 Example: If you ever feel like sports betting is becoming stressful instead of fun, set deposit limits or self-exclude from sportsbooks temporarily.